devpaulbrooks/bid-calculator/README.md

-## Bit Calculator project setup using Synmofy and Vuejs
+## Bit Calculator project setup using Symfony and Vuejs

 ## Backend Setup